Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

 \subsection{Comparison with Other Methods}

-We compare the proposed TWNet with other state-of-the-art semantic video segmentation models, as shown in Table~\ref{table:cmp}.
+We compare TWNet with other SOTAs in \cref{table:cmp}.
 Note that the speed~(FPS) values measured in different models are just listed for reference, since the experimental environments may vary a lot.
 All of our models run on the platform with CUDA 9.2, cuDNN 7.3 and TensorFlow 1.12, and we use the \emph{timeline} tool in TensorFlow to measure the speed.
-Following the recent work of~\citep{swiftnet}, we include the ``FPS norm'' value based on the GPU types of previous methods~\footnote{GPU Benchmark:~\url{www.techpowerup.com/gpu-specs}}.
-Results demonstrate that our TWNet achieves the highest inference speed with comparable accuracy on inputs at a resolution of $1024\times 2048$.
-Also, the accuracy of TWNet decreases more slightly than other video-based methods.
-It is worth noting that we adopt the key-frame CNN to simplify our presentation.
-If a more delicate per-frame model were used, the performance of TWNet would be further improved.
+Following the recent work of~\cite{swiftnet}, we include the ``FPS norm'' value based on the GPU types of previous methods\footnote{GPU Benchmark:~\url{www.techpowerup.com/gpu-specs}}.
+Results demonstrate that TWNet achieves the highest inference speed with comparable accuracy at a resolution of $1024\times 2048$.
+The accuracy of TWNet decreases more slightly than other video-based methods.